hiveot/hub.capnp/docs/hive-design.md

 IoT devices that support the [idprov protocol](https://github.com/hiveot/idprov-standard) can automatically discover the Hub on the local network using the DNS-SD protocol and initiate the provisioning process.
 When accepted, a CA signed device (client) certificate is issued.

 The device certificate supports machine to machine authentication between IoT device and Hub.
-See [idprov service](https://github.com/hiveot/hub/tree/main/idprov) for more information.
+See [idprov service](https://github.com/hiveot/hub/tree/main/pkg/provisioning) for more information.

 ### Authentication (authn)

 The authentication service manages users and issues access and refresh tokens.
-It provides a CLI to add/remove users and a service to handle authentication request and issue tokens.
-See [authn service](https://github.com/hiveot/hub/tree/main/authn) for more information.
+See [authn service](https://github.com/hiveot/hub/tree/main/pkg/authn) for more information.

 ### Authorization (authz)

 The authorization service manages groups that contain consumers and Things.
 Consumers that are in the same group as a Thing are authorized to access the Thing based on their role as viewer, operator, manager, administrator or thing.
-See the [authorization service](https://github.com/hiveot/hub/tree/main/authz) for more information.
+See the [authorization service](https://github.com/hiveot/hub/tree/main/pkg/authz) for more information.

-### mosquittomgr: Message Bus Manager and Mosquitto auth plugin (deprecated)
+### Mosquitto: MQTT Protocol Binding and Mosquitto auth plugin

-Deprecated: This mosquittomgr service will turn into an optional protocol adapter
+IoT devices and users that support the MQTT message bus can access the hub using the MQTT protocol binding.

 Interaction with Things takes place via a message bus.
 [Exposed Things](https://www.w3.org/TR/wot-architecture/#exposed-thing-and-consumed-thing-abstractions) publish their TD document and events onto the bus and subscribe to action messages.
 Consumers can subscribe to these messages and publish actions to the Thing.